 - ½ teaspoon celery seeds

-- Combine all ingredients in a medium saucepan over medium heat and bring to a boil.
+- Bring all ingredients to a boil.
+Combine all ingredients in a medium saucepan over medium heat and bring to a boil.

-- Reduce the heat to low and simmer for 10-15 minutes.
+- Simmer the jalapenos.
+Once the liquid is boiling, reduce the heat to low and simmer for 10-15 minutes.

-- Remove pan from heat and set aside to cool.
+- Allow to cool.
+Remove the saucepan from the heat and set aside to cool.